andrewshawza/cognitive/_posts/2021-05-13-dont-confuse.md

 ---
 bg: "dont-confuse.jpg"
 layout: post
-title:  "My Online MBA Experience"
+title:  "Don't Confuse More Developers With More Output."
 crawlertitle: "More Developers not equal to More Output "
 summary: "Don't Confuse More Developers With More Output."
 date:   2021-05-13 19:00:47 +0100